HTTP proxy reference

 • Output (byte) data stream.

-Below are the formal coding specifications for each item in the HTTP proxy, which include more features for interpreting HTTP queries (partially to support compatibility with HTTP clients such as a web browser).
+Below are the formal coding specifications for each item in the HTTP proxy, which include more features for interpreting HTTP queries (partially to support compatibility with such HTTP clients as web browsers).
 To work correctly with YTsaurus, you need to support a smaller set of features, namely:

 • Specify X-YT-Header-Format that defines the format for the X-YT-Input-Format, X-YT-Output-Format, and X-YT-Parameters headers (the header value is YSON).